Charged with Drunk Driving?

 « Back to Glossary

-Definition of Absorption Rate
+Definition - What does Absorption Rate mean?

 The absorption rate of alcohol is the rate the body absorbs alcohol into the blood, temporarily distributes it into the body tissues and ultimately eliminates it from the body.
 Initially after consumption a small percentage of alcohol (approximately 20%) is quickly absorbed into the bloodstream of the body.
 The remaining alcohol is absorbed as it moves through the gastrointestinal tract with most of the absorption occurring in the small intestines.
 The amount of alcohol which is not metabolized is excreted through the body's sweat, urine, breath and saliva.